SharonLutz/SharonLutz.github.io/software.md

 ### [Background](https://SharonLutz.github.io)  | [Research](https://SharonLutz.github.io/research) | [Software](https://SharonLutz.github.io/software)

 ### Software Development
+**pleiotropy** is an R package that tests for common and rare variant associations with multiple phenotypes using the Hausdorff metric in a permutation based framework.
+On [GitHub](https://github.com/SharonLutz/software/tree/master/pleiotropy) and implements the method from the following paper:<br>
+- **Lutz SM**, Fingerlin T, Hokanson JE, Lange C. (2016) A General Approach to Testing for Pleiotropy with Rare and Common Variants. *Genetic Epidemiology*.
+41(2):163-170.

+**Umediation** is an R package that examines the role of unmeasured confounding of the exposure-mediator-outcome relationship in mediation analysis.
+On [GitHub](https://github.com/SharonLutz/software/tree/master/Umediation) and implements the method from the following paper: <br>
+- **Lutz SM**, Thwing A, Schmiege S, Kroehl M, Baker C, Starling A, Hokanon JE, Ghosh D. (2017) Examining the Role of Unmeasured Confounding in Mediation Analysis with Genetic and Genomic Applications.
+(Submitted)

 **NPBAT** is an interactive software package for the analysis of population based genetic association studies.
-On [Google Sites](https://sites.google.com/site/genenpbat/home/npbat) and implements the method from the following: <br>
+On [Google Sites](https://sites.google.com/site/genenpbat/home/npbat) and implements the method from the following paper: <br>
 - **Lutz SM**, Yip WK, Hokanson JE, Laird N, Lange C. (2013) A General Semi-Parametric Approach to the Analysis of Genetic Association Studies in Population-Based Designs. *BMC Genetics*.
 14(13).

-**pleiotropy** is an R package that tests for pleiotropic relationships of genetic regions with multiple phenotypes, which can be found [here.](https://github.com/SharonLutz/software/tree/master/pleiotropy)

-**Umediation** is an R package that examines the role of unmeasured confounding in mediation analysis, which can be found [here.](https://github.com/SharonLutz/software/tree/master/Umediation)

-**SecondaryPhenotype** is an R package that adjusts for ascertainment bias when testing for genetic associations of secondary phenotypes, which can be found [here.](https://github.com/SharonLutz/software/tree/master/SecondaryPhenotype)
+**SecondaryPhenotype** is an R package that adjusts for ascertainment bias when testing for genetic associations of secondary phenotypes in population based studies.
+On [GitHub](https://github.com/SharonLutz/software/tree/master/SecondaryPhenotype) and implements the method from the following paper: <br>
+- **Lutz SM**, Hokanson JE, Lange C. (2014) An Alternative Hypothesis Testing Strategy for Secondary Phenotype Data in Case-Control Genetic Association Studies. *Frontiers in Genetics*.
+5 (188).

-**eQTLpowerRNAseq** is an R package that runs power calculations for eQTL analysis for RNA-seq data, which can be found [here.](https://github.com/SharonLutz/software/tree/master/eQTLpowerRNAseq)
+**eQTLpowerRNAseq** is an R package that runs power calculations for joint allele specific expression (ASE) and eQTL analyses of RNA-seq data.
+On [GitHub](https://github.com/SharonLutz/software/tree/master/eQTLpowerRNAseq) and implements the method from the following paper: <br>
+- **Lutz SM**, Thwing A, Fingerlin TE.
+(2017) Power Calculations for eQTL Mapping and Allele Specific Expression with RNA-seq Data.
+(In Preparation)